SimonLeclere/discord-easy-dashboard/docs/STORING_COOKIES.md

 # Storing cookies

 discord-easy-dashboard now supports custom cookies storage !
 It allows to store login informations, current settings, etc.
 You have to choose your storage system and implement it.
 This is a guide to make it easier.

+    /!\ This section of the documentation has been written for an older version of discord-easy-dashboard.
+The code may not work as expected. /!\

 ## Setting up